-§ 25-302 Stormwater Management Districts.
+§ 25-302 Rate Controls.

-(a) Mapping of Stormwater Management Districts.
+- (a) In General.
+The entire Borough is covered by a release rate map from an approved Act 167 Stormwater Management Plan.
+For the 1-, 2-, 5-, 10-, 25-, 50-, and 100-year, 24-hour storm events, the post-development peak discharge rates will follow the applicable approved release rate maps.
+For any areas not shown on the release rate maps, the post-development discharge rates shall not exceed the pre-development discharge rates. - (a.1) Stormwater Management Districts.
 To implement the provisions of the Little Lehigh Creek Stormwater Management Plan, the Borough is hereby divided into Stormwater Management Districts consistent with the Little Lehigh Creek Release Rate Map presented in the Stormwater Management Plan.
 The boundaries of the Stormwater Management Districts are shown on Plate I of the Storm Water Management Plan, which is incorporated herein by reference.
 The Borough is encompassed by portions of subareas 25, 27, 112, 118, and 120 under the Stormwater Management Plan.
-A copy of the Alburtis portion of Plate I of the Stormwater Management Plan at a reduced scale, showing the subarea boundaries, is included as Appendix 25-A for general reference.
-See § 25-303(b) for the method of determining the exact location of the Stormwater Management District boundaries.

-(b) Description of Stormwater Management Districts.
-Two types of Stormwater Management Districts are provided under the Stormwater Management Plan, namely Conditional No Detention Districts and Dual Release Rate Districts, as described below.
+A copy of the Alburtis portion of Plate I of the Stormwater Management Plan at a reduced scale, showing the subarea boundaries, is included as Appendix ¶ 25-A for general reference.
+See § 25-303(b) for the method of determining the exact location of the Stormwater Management District boundaries. - (b) District Requirements.
+Two types of Stormwater Management Districts are provided under the Stormwater Management Plan, namely Conditional No Detention Districts and Dual Release Rate Districts.
 There are only Dual Release Rate Districts within the Borough.
+Within Dual Release Rate Districts, the 2-year post-development peak runoff must be controlled to thirty percent (30%) of the pre-development 2-year runoff peak.
+Further, the 10-year, 25-year, and 100-year post-development peak runoff must be controlled to the stated percentage of the pre-development peak as set forth below and on Plate I of the Storm Water Management Plan, which varies from 50% to 100% depending upon location in the watershed: